-Ready to learn the candle making basics?
-If you want to get started on being self-sufficient, candle making should be on your list.
-Stop buying candles and learn how to make them.
-It’s not really as hard as you think.
-You can even customize the color and scent.
-How fun is that?
-So let’s get started and find out how to make candles today!
+Ready to learn the basics of candle making?
+If you want to get started on being self-sufficient, candle-making should be on your list.
+Stop buying candles and learn how to make them!

-- For Pillar Candles: Aluminum molds are used to make pillar candles as well as wax tarts, to make either of these you can purchase them at here.
+- For Pillar Candles: Aluminum molds are used to make pillar candles as well as wax tarts.

-- For Container/Jar Candles: You can use recycled wine bottles if you have the knowledge of how to cut them, this can be looked up via youtube.com but takes some practice and patience to get right, I suggest starting with an old container of salsa or a mason jar both can be purchased at any Target or Jo Anne Fabrics for mason jars.
+- For Container/Jar Candles: You can use recycled wine bottles if you have the knowledge of how to cut them but takes some practice and patience to get them right.
+I suggest starting with an old container of salsa or a mason jar both can be purchased at any Target or Jo Anne Fabrics for mason jars.

-- Wick Bars: you can find these online as well at here or you can use pencils and wrap the wick around the pencil and wrap the wick around that.
+- Wick Bars: You can find these online or you can use pencils and wrap the wick around the pencil and wrap the wick around that.

-- Wick Tabs: you can find these at Jo-Anne fabric
+- Wick Tabs: You can find these at Jo-Ann's Fabric.

-- Hot Glue Gun: again at any Jo-Anne Fabric
+- Hot Glue Gun: You can find these at Jo-Ann's Fabric.

-- Aluminum Pour Pot: This is what you melt your wax in, it can be found in any Jo-Anne Fabric
+- Aluminum Pour Pot: This is what you melt your wax in.
+It can be found in any Jo-Ann's Fabric.

-- Soy Wax: You can find fantastic all natural pillar and soy wax online, the brand I use for my online candles shop is eco soya cb-excell and the eco soya pillar soy wax.
-You can find that here or you can go to any Jo-Ann's Fabric, Michaels etc. and find soy wax there as well.
+- Soy Wax: You can find fantastic all-natural pillar and soy wax online.
+The brand I use for my online candles shop is eco soya cb-excell and the eco soya pillar soy wax.
+You can go to any Jo-Ann's Fabric, Michaels, etc., and find soy wax there as well.

-- Fragrance Oil: there is the big argument over whether or not to use fragrance oil vs. essential oils, in my opinion fragrance oils made by here are specifically designed to be safe for use in candles, using essential oils takes away from the worlds supply and can cause headaches when burned.
+- Fragrance Oil: There is a big argument over whether or not to use fragrance oil vs. essential oils.
+In my opinion, fragrance oils are specifically designed to be safe for use in candles while using essential oils takes away from the world's supply and can cause headaches when burned.

 - Duct Tape